Falitokiniaina/ADproject/README.md

 - help		: Disply this list of options

 Where the provided arguments correspond to the needed information to connect into PostgreSQL database.
-There are also default values to the arguments
+There are also default values to the arguments.
+The following line contains an example invocation of the executable:

+./yadi -h 127.0.0.1 -p 5432 -U myuser -w secret -d mydb If the connection was correctly done, then the following line should show;
+yadi

 # Requirements – configuration instructions